AU-BCE-EE/STM/README.md

 And a computer restart is then necessary.
 Or, see [here](https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html) for the latest versions.

-Linux is simpler, but users will need to set file permissions to executable.
+Linux and macOS should be simpler, but users will need to set file permissions to run the executable stm.
-Alternatively, users can compile the program themselves (see "Compliation" section below).
+In case of problems because of differences in the operating system used for compilation and running, users can just compile the program themselves (see "Compliation" section below).

 To summarize, follow these steps to install STM: